dganjali/JADE-BramHacks/robot_arm/GAME_CONTROLLER.md

 ## Credits

-Part of the JADE Autonomous Satellite Servicing System
+Part of the Heimdall Autonomous Satellite Servicing System